-May 1st Workers Day: #WhereIsBuhari Trends on Twitter As Nigerians Ask About The President - Nigeria Today
+May Workers Day: #WhereIsBuhari Trends on Twitter As Nigerians Inquire The President's WhereAbouts - Nigeria Today

-May 1st Workers Day: #WhereIsBuhari Trends on Twitter As Nigerians Ask About The President
+May Workers Day: #WhereIsBuhari Trends on Twitter As Nigerians Inquire The President’s WhereAbouts

 Nigerians on twitter are looking for President Muhammadu Buhari who has refused to address the country on May Day as usual.